How to Mix and Match Patterns in Outfits: Your Ultimate Style Guide

 Can I mix floral and plaid patterns?

-What is the easiest way to start mixing patterns?
+what’s the easiest way to start mixing patterns?

 How do I know if my patterns are clashing?